Namchak Teachers & Facilitators

 Tulku Sangak Rinpoche

 Tulku Sangak Rinpoche is the world lineage holder of the Namchak lineage.
-He is the Spiritual Director of the Namchak Foundation and the Namchak Retreat Ranch, as well as Ewam and Namchak centers internationally.
+Rinpoche is the spiritual director of Namchak Retreat Ranch and Ewam International Centers around the world.

 Born in Chamdo in the Kham region of Tibet in 1952, Rinpoche was recognized in early childhood by the great Jamyang Khyentse Chökyi Lodrö [1893-1959], as well as by the former Dzigar Kongtrul Rinpoche, to be the reincarnation of the Gochen Tulku.